 The study suggests that following a diet rich in almonds might lower LDL-cholesterol levels and improve insulin sensitivity in those with pre-diabetes.

-Prediabetes is a condition in which individuals have blood sugar levels which are higher than the normal ones, but these levels are not high enough to be listed as diabetes.
+Prediabetes is a condition in which individuals have blood sugar levels that are higher than the normal ones, but these levels are not high enough to be listed as diabetes.

 This study involved 65 participants with pre-diabetes, of them 17 were men and 48 were women.
 All participants were in their mid-50s.